Physical Child Abuse

 Pattern bruising and extensive back bruising.
 The 4-year-old child was found dead in his home and had no reported history.
 Autopsy revealed duodenal hematoma and perforation as cause of death.

 Pattern contact burn on buttocks of diapered child.
-The burn likely can from the metal grate surrounding heater.
+The burn likely came from the metal grate surrounding heater.

 Series of 3 photos of likely accidental hot water scald burn on the leg of an infant.
 Sparing of skin-to-skin contact areas indicates child was flexed at the knee and ankle at the time of injury, which was consistent with being seated in the kitchen sink.
 Burn injuries require detailed scene investigation.
-Investigators confirmed the ease of turning on the faucet and the high temperature of the water from the sink.
+In this case, investigators confirmed the ease of turning on the faucet and the high temperature of the water from it.

 Example of strangulation/ligature marks on the neck of a toddler.
 Strangulation/ligature marks are often linear petechiae and may have fingernail scratches from the victim from struggling to free the airway.